 Learning by farming

 Groups of farmers are going back to school in South Sudan and in many other countries where World Vision works.
 But instead of studying in classrooms, they are heading outside to Farmer Field Schools.
-New seed varieties and crop storage techniques are in the curriculum, but so is peace building, nutrition, and gender- and child-protection training.
+New seed varieties and crop storage techniques are in the curriculum, but so is peacebuilding, nutrition, and gender- and child-protection training.
 With the help of World Vision facilitators, men and women test new ideas to produce more and better grain, vegetables, and fruit.
 At the same time, they learn to work together and support each other for the sake of their children and communities.

 April 9, 2018

 Reading camp is a popular Saturday morning activity for children in first through third grades in Nepal’s Sindhuli district.
 They show up bright and early in their school uniforms to enjoy songs, dances, art, and games that spark a love of learning and literacy.
-World Vision started the program in Nepal to help in youngsters who are still recovering from a devastating 2015 earthquake.
+World Vision started the program in Nepal to help children who are still recovering from a devastating 2015 earthquake.
 “This excites young minds and captures their interest,” says teacher Bimala Ale Magar.
 Reading camps are a key component of World Vision’s Unlock Literacy initiative in many countries.

 March 6, 2018